vincentmorneau/apex-pwa/doc/part1.md

 2. **A PWA is faster than a traditional web app**

-   By leveraging the Cache API, PWAs can serve cached resources (APEX Pages) to the user, which is much faster than reaching to the server.
+   By leveraging the Cache API, PWA can serve cached resources (APEX Pages) to the user, which is much faster than reaching to the server.
 When a user requests a resource that isn't cached already, the PWA will reach for the server and then cache the resource for later.

    That is particularly easy for static resources such as HTML, JavaScript, CSS and images which constitute an APEX page, but also for data.